riverrun/openmaize/README.md

 Openmaize aims to provide developers the following:

-* a secure, but lightweight, framework-agnostic authentication mechanism that is easy to use.
+* a secure, but lightweight, framework-agnostic authentication and authorization mechanism that is easy to use.
 * excellent documentation.

 ## Installation